antoinedelorme/ordo-language-support/README.md

 Ordo Language Support is a VS Code extension for the Ordo programming language, designed to specify complex task pipelines with sequential and parallel execution across multiple phases.
 Each phase executes sequentially, while tasks within a phase execute in parallel unless dependencies specify otherwise.
 The Ordo language uses a JSON-like syntax for readability and ease of use.

+**Note**: Ordo is not intended as a finalized language.
+It’s a versatile, human-readable blueprint for designing task pipelines, adaptable to multiple programming languages.
+Ordo’s purpose is to provide a clear, structured framework for defining objects and their interactions in any system that supports such constructs.
+The language can be implemented differently across systems as long as it can represent objects, methods, and task sequencing.
+This flexibility makes Ordo ideal for creating cross-functional pipeline blueprints.

 ## Key Features

 - **Sequential and Parallel Execution**: Ordo enables structured task execution across sequential phases, with parallelism for tasks within each phase.